damianhakert/damianhakert.github.io/source/_posts/2016-03-14-gitlab-in-case-you-missed-it.md

 Continuous Integration is a best practice in software development.
 For example, CI server runs your tests every time you push changes to the repository.

-As a rule, CI is a separate service.
-But in GitLab, CI is embedded.
+A lot of companies have a separate CI service but in GitLab, CI is embedded.
 If you had to manually connect two services before, it just works on its own in GitLab.

 And it works through runners.